LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 Alquimia Data Transfer Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the containers that will be used to pass data between the
+These are the containers that alquimia will used to pass data between the
-transport code and alquimia.
-The alquimia may pass these on to the
-chemistry engine directly, or may change units, container type etc and
-pass the munged data on to the engine.
+driver code and engine.

+**Implementation notes**:

-**Implementation note**: In order to pass data between C/C++ and
+* In order to pass data between C/C++ and Fortran, all containers
-Fortran, all containers should be **implemented** as structs or
+  should be **implemented** as structs or derived types of plain old
-derived types of plain old data (integers, doubles, characters,
+  data (integers, doubles, characters, bool/logical) and pointers to
+  arrays.
-bool/logical) and pointers to arrays.
-Structs may be nested.
+* Structs may be nested.
+* The ordering and size of the data contained in the structs is
+  important.
+It must be the same on both sides of the C/Fortran
+  interface.
+* Check your units.

+The implementations of these structures are contained in
+``alquimia_containers.h`` and ``alquimia_containers.F90`` for C/C++
+and Fortran respectively.

 Struct: Alquimia Vectors
 ========================